Dr. Scot Mosher, Building Principal

 Dr. Houston has been the Assistant Principal at Pattonville Heights Middle since 2005.
 Before coming to Heights, he served as Assistant Principal at Riverview Gardens High School and taught social studies for nine years.
 He earned a Bachelor of Science degree in Secondary Education- History, from the University of Missouri- St. Louis.
 Dr. Houston also holds a Masters degree in Educational Leadership from St. Louis University and recently completed his doctoral degree from Maryville University.
 Dr. Houston is married with four children and spends much time with family and coaching each one of his kids in soccer, hockey and baseball.

 Ms. Prokopf was named the Assistant Principal at Pattonville Heights Middle in 2015.
 Previously, she served as the instructional specialist at Heights and worked as a seventh-grade language arts/social studies teacher at Remington Traditional School.
 Prior to joining Pattonville, she was an English teacher at a middle school and high school in O'Fallon, Illinois.
 Ms. Prokopf holds a bachelor's degree in English education and a master's degree in education administration, both from Southern Illinois University-Edwardsville.
-She is currently pursuing her doctorate degree in educational leadership from Maryville University.
+In 2017, she earned her doctorate degree in educational leadership from Maryville University.